Popular Wedding Trends for 2020

 Neon signage and lights continue to be popular and can be customised to suit and makes a great keep sake, just need the space.

-> Wedding photography has always been important, however with more choice and videographers available having your wedding day captured as a film is becoming more popular and a great way to relive your day.
+2020 wedding trends also include a change to wedding photography, it has always been important, however with more choice and videographers available having your wedding day captured as a film is becoming more popular and a great way to relive your day.

-> With videography becoming more popular will also see the rise of drones being used, perfect for videographer and stunning group shots of you and your guests as well as your venue from above.
+With videography becoming more popular will also see the rise of drones being used, perfect for videographer and stunning group shots of you and your guests as well as your venue from above.

 We all want to imprint our own stamp on our wedding day.
 But coming up with original ideas can be challenging.